 If you've ever been in a situation where you have the waste of your RV leak all over you, you will know the pain of having to clean up that mess.
 It's not fun.
 Thus, this tank is designed to be wheeled away and cleaned away from your RV.
 Making it more sanitary and keeping your property free of waste and fecal matter.

 This tank is designed with a tow-on-the-ground design.
 It has four wheelers which allow you to move it when needed.
 It has 3-inch valves which help eliminate the lifting of dump tanks.
 It's constructed of molded polyethylene and has a cinch-plated steel and aluminum tank.
 The double wheels includes both front and back swivels.

-- Constructed of blow molded polyethylene, zinc plated steel and aluminum
+- Constructed from blow-molded polyethylene, zinc-plated steel and aluminum

 RV Sewer Hose Buyers Guide